DinoChiesa/Apigee-Edge-OIDC-Demonstration/Consent-UI.md

-## Appendix: Requests handled Here
+## Internals of the app

-You ought to be able to use this webapp as-is, with just the configuration described above.
+This webapp will work for demonstration purposes, as-is, with just the configuration described above.
-In most circumstances, there ought be no reason to have to dig into the code.
-Even so, for clarity and completeness, I've written up a quick description of the inbound requests handled by this web app.
+But in case you want to dig into the codem here's a quick description of the inbound requests handled by this web app.
 For all inbound requests not described below here, this webapp issues a 404.

 ### Request for Login Form

 ```
-GET /login?sessionid=rrt328ea-9654-2669911-1&scope=openid%20profile
+GET /login?sessionid=rrt328ea-9654-2669911-1&scope=openid%20profile&oidc_server=URL
 ```

 The sessionid is set by the OAuth token dispensary (in this case Apigee Edge).
 It really is a pointer to a cache entry held in Edge containing the originating (and previously validated) client_id, and scope, etc.